Provider applicants applying or reapplying to become a MassHealth provider may be required to pay the state an application fee.

 About the Application Fee

-- The application fee is $532 for calendar year 2013.
+- The application fee is $560 for Calendar Year 2017 (effective January 1, 2017).
 The fee may change from year to year based on adjustments to the Consumer Price Index for Urban Areas (CPI-U).

 - The application fee applies to certain provider applicants who are enrolling or reenrolling, and to providers adding a new service location.